nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 This App can be used in three general ways.

 1. Onboard a device with basic information.
 (Name, Serial, Device Type, Management IP + Interface)
 2. Take existing devices and enhace the data for each device by syncing in more metadata.
-(Interface, VLANs, VRFs etc.)
+(Interface, VLANs, VRFs, Cabling, etc.)
 3. Both 1 and 2 in conjunction with each other.

 ### Preparation